 Healthcare Law Service Offerings

 We represent physicians and physician group practices in business, transactional, litigation, professional licensure, regulatory, operational and administrative matters.
+Our firm offers the full range of regulatory, privacy, and compliance counsel services specific to healthcare providers.
 Please note, we do not represent patients in any HIPAA, Medical Malpractice or Healthcare Law Matters.
 We only represents Healthcare professionals and Healthcare facilities.
 If you are a patient looking for representation, please do not contact our firm, we are unable to refer you at this time and are advising you to seek counsel from The Florida Bar Association lawyer referral service at (800) 342-8011 or online.

 Our attorneys are prepared to work on cases involving:

 - Medicare, Medicaid and Fraud & Abuse Compliance & Defense

 - Medical Records Laws - Compliance, Privacy & Security

 - HIPAA - Compliance, Enforcement, Audits & Breach Notification